Add To Favorites

 Jump into Japan's geography with a 3-D topographic map!
 Students will proudly display these models of Japan's mountainous islands and bodies of water.

-Use Crayola® Model Magic to create 3-dimensional scale models of Japan's islands.
-Show mountains, rivers, and lakes.
-Dry.
+Once teams have completed their research, have each group use Crayola® Model Magic to create 3-dimensional scale models of Japan's islands.
+Show landforms such as mountains, rivers, and lakes.
+Allow to air-dry overnight.

-Paint the islands and their geographic features with Crayola Washable Paint and Paint Brushes.
-Dry.
+Paint the islands and their geographic features with Crayola Washable Paint.
+Allow time for paint to dry.

 Paint ocean waters surrounding the Japanese islands with Crayola Watercolors on a large sheet of paper.
-You may want to dampen your paper first to try a wet-on-wet technique.
+Suggest that students dampen paper first to try a wet-on-wet technique.
 Dry.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho